cortexlabs/cortex/README.md

 ## Deploying models at scale

-Cortex can also automatically provision and manage a Kubernetes cluster for inference workloads, typically for production use cases.
-Cortex manages its own Kubernetes cluster so that end-to-end functionality like request-based autoscaling, GPU support, and spot instance management can work out of the box without any additional DevOps work.

 ### Spin up a cluster

 Cortex clusters are designed to be self-hosted on any AWS account (GCP support is coming soon):